PasinduGunathilake/heart_disease_risk_level_predictor_FFNN/README.md

-Cardio Disease Prediction using Neural Network
-This project trains a neural network model to predict cardiovascular disease risk based on a dataset of patient features.
+£Heart Disease Risk Level Prediction using Neural Network This project trains a neural network model to predict cardiovascular disease risk based on a dataset of patient features.

-Overview
+£Overview
 The dataset (cardio_dataset.csv) contains 7 input features and 1 target variable.

 Features and target values are scaled using MinMaxScaler.